Ring of Champions

 While he handed over the coaching duties the following year, he captained the Club to a second Premiership, leading the side on 47 occasions in total.

-Bailey led the side through the war years, recommencing his role as Captain-Coach briefly in 1944, resigning his coaching duties in favour of Cec Fifield.
+Bailey led the side through the war years, recommencing his role as Captain-Coach briefly in 1944, before handing over his coaching duties to Cec Fifield.

 His fortunes would change the following season, gaining selection for New South Wales and playing four matches, captaining the state in 1946 before earning the distinction as the first Canterbury player to play for Australia.

-In his second and final Test for the Kangaroos, he also became the Club's first Captain, returning to Newcastle following his final and arguably best season in Belmore.
+In his second and final Test for Australia, he also became the first player from Canterbury-Bankstown to captain the Kangaroos, before returning to Newcastle following his final and arguably best season in Belmore.

-Named at centre for the Berries to Bulldogs 70-Year Team of Champions in 2004, he was also inducted into the Bulldogs Ring of Champions in 2007.
+Named at centre for the Berries to Bulldogs 70-Year Team of Champions in 2004, Bailey was also inducted into the Bulldogs Ring of Champions in 2007.

 Greg Brentnall (1977-1983)

-A Country representative in 1975-76, Greg Brentnall (Bulldog no.423) joined Canterbury in 1977 as a fullback, overcoming early injuries to become a star at State and International level, playing seven games and 13 Tests respectively.
+A Country representative in 1975-76, Greg Brentnall (Bulldog no.423) joined Canterbury in 1977 as a fullback, overcoming early injuries to become a star at State and International level, playing seven games for New South Wales and 13 Tests respectively.

-His breakthrough year in first-grade came in 1980, where he made his debut for NSW and for Australia, and featured at fullback in 'The Entertainers' Premiership winning side, replacing the injured Stan Cutler.
+His breakthrough year in first-grade came in 1980, where he made his debut for NSW and for Australia, and featured at fullback in 'The Entertainers' Premiership winning side in 1980.

-Despite being injured for most of the 1983 season, he featured in the Preliminary Final against Parramatta in what would be his final of his 108 games for the Bulldogs.
+Despite being injured for most of the 1983 season, he featured in the Preliminary Final against Parramatta in what would be his 108th and final game for the Bulldogs.

-Fondly remembered for his brilliant kicking game, which included left-footed drop punts, 50 metre kicks and clutch penalty goals, Brentnall was named as a reserve in the Berries to Bulldogs 70-Year Team of Champions, before being inducted into the Bulldogs Ring of Champions in 2007.
+Fondly remembered for his brilliant kicking game highlighted by his left-footed drop outs, 50-metre punts and clutch penalty goals, Brentnall was named as a reserve in the Berries to Bulldogs 70-Year Team of Champions, before being inducted into the Bulldogs Ring of Champions in 2007.

 Following his football career, he held positions as a Development Officer in the Riverina, while assisting former teammate Chris Anderson as a Development Manager at the Melbourne Storm.